-The Portland Public Schools Board of Education acknowledges that the District's real property assets are on the traditional land of the Chinook, Clackamas, Kalapuya, Multnomah, Wasco, Kathlamet, Tualatin, Molalla.
+The Portland Public Schools Board of Education acknowledges that the District's real property assets are on the traditional land of the Chinook, Clackamas, Kalapuya, Multnomah, Wasco, Kathlamet, Tualatin, and Molalla tribes.
 We also know that many other tribes made their homes along the Columbia and Willamette Rivers.
 We also recognize the robust present-day federally recognized tribes of this area: the Grande Ronde, Siletz and Cowlitz, and the Native American community, representing more than 380 tribes that have made the City of Portland one of the top 25 cities with the largest American Indian/Alaska Native populations.
 We honor their history and acknowledge the sacrifices they made.

-We acknowledge that federal, state and local governments supported the invasion and dispossession of Native People's lands and the institutionalized practices of the removal and displacement of Native people from their lands.
-Additionally, PPS acknowledges that Portland institutions and citizens participated in redlining and structurally organized policies, zoning and planning that restricted or prevented set back the ability of Black, Indigenous and communities of color to participate economically and own and ownership, and led to their disproportionate displacement through "urban renewal" or gentrification. real estate assets.
+We also acknowledge that federal, state, and local governments supported the invasion and dispossession of Native People's lands and the institutionalized practices of the removal and displacement of Native people from their lands.
+Additionally, PPS acknowledges that Portland institutions and citizens participated in redlining and structurally organized policies, zoning, and planning that restricted or prevented Black, Indigenous, and communities of color from land ownership and led to their disproportionate displacement through "urban renewal" or gentrification.